-IDEA 2004 and No Child Left Behind are federal policies that provide all students with the opportunity to participate in the general education curriculum.
-For students with LD and ADHD, the Individual Educational Program (IEP) serves as the vehicle to ensure participation.
-Following are 6 key provisions of IDEA 04 to keep in mind as you undertake the IEP planning process.
+For students with LD and ADHD, the Individual Educational Program (IEP) serves as the vehicle to ensure participation in the general education curriculum, a right established by federal law in the IDEA.
+Following are 6 key provisions of IDEA to keep in mind as you undertake the IEP planning process.

 The legislation specifies that services be based on peer-reviewed research.
 Encouraging implementation of time-tested, research-based programs discourages schools from using their own combinations of various programs.